 Materials and methods:

-a) Site selection and experiment design: The biology of D. citri on Kinnow plants was studied during August-September, 2022 in the screen house, Department of Entomology, by raising the 10 (one year old plants) Kinnow plants in screen house.
+a) Site selection and experiment design: The biology of D. citri on Kinnow plants was studied during August-September, 2022 in the screen house, Department of Entomology, on one year old Kinnow plants in screen house.
 The recommended package of practices of CCS HAU, Hisar was followed to raise the Kinnow seedlings.
 For the fulfilment of this objective, no insecticidal treatment was applied to the plants at any growth stage.
 The citrus psylla culture was maintained individually in 10 jars in laboratory for analysing different biological parameters.

 b) Raising culture for biological studies: To raise the culture of the D. citri, 4th or 5th instar nymphs of citrus psylla were collected from the field and raised in a screen house conditions on one year old Kinnow.
 The adults so emerged were then aspirated into cylindrical cages and released for eight hours with a set of five plants, each pair consisting of 2 males and 2 females by following the methodology given by Singh et al. (2018).